failsafe-lib/failsafe/README-2x.md

   .withDelay(Duration.ofMinutes(1));
 ```

 When a configured threshold of execution failures occurs on a circuit breaker, the circuit is *opened* and further execution requests fail with `CircuitBreakerOpenException`.
 After a delay, the circuit is *half-opened* and trial executions are attempted to determine whether the circuit should be *closed* or *opened* again.
-If the trial executions exceed a success threshold, the breaker is *closed* again and executions will proceed as normal.
+If the trial executions meet a success threshold, the breaker is *closed* again and executions will proceed as normal.

 #### Circuit Breaker Configuration